ManuelElizaldi/SQL-EmployeeDatabase-Analysis/README.md

-# Pewlett-Hackard-Analysis
+# Pewlett Hackard Analysis
 ## Overview of the analysis:
-In this project we analyzed Pewlett Hackard's employee's databases to help the HR Analysis Department determine what positions will be filled in the future and which employees are  eligible for a retirement package.
+The Objective of this project is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program in order to help the HR Department.
+For this, we used the company's employees data set which can be found in the Data folder.
+We had to wrangle the original dataset to filter out the information we did not need using SQL.
+The querry that I wrote to accomplish this can also be found in the Data folder.

 ## Results:
 The results we found are provided below: